Sign language: Typology

-Linguistic typology (going back to Edward Sapir) is based on word structure and distinguishes morphological classes such as agglutinating/concatenating, inflectional, polysynthetic, incorporating, and isolating ones.

 Sign languages vary in word-order typology.
 For example, Austrian Sign Language, Japanese Sign Language and Indo-Pakistani Sign Language are Subject-object-verb while ASL is Subject-verb-object.
-Influence from the surrounding spoken languages is not improbable.
+Influence from the surrounding spoken languages is plausible.

 Sign languages tend to be incorporating classifier languages, where a classifier handshape representing the object is incorporated into those transitive verbs which allow such modification.
 For a similar group of intransitive verbs (especially motion verbs), it is the subject which is incorporated.
 Only in a very few sign languages (for instance Japanese Sign Language) are agents ever incorporated.
 In this way, since subjects of intransitives are treated similarly to objects of transitives, incorporation in sign languages can be said to follow an ergative pattern.

 Brentari classifies sign languages as a whole group determined by the medium of communication (visual instead of auditory) as one group with the features monosyllabic and polymorphemic.
 That means, that one syllable (i.e. one word, one sign) can express several morphemes, e.g., subject and object of a verb determine the direction of the verb's movement (inflection).

 Another aspect of typology that has been studied in sign languages is their systems for cardinal numbers.
 Typologically significant differences have been found between sign languages.

 Acquisition

 Children who are exposed to a sign language from birth will acquire it, just as hearing children acquire their native spoken language.

-The Critical Period hypothesis suggests that language, spoken or signed, is more easily acquired as a child at a young age versus an adult because of the plasticity of the child's brain.
-In a study done at the University of McGill, they found that American Sign Language users who acquired the language natively (from birth) performed better when asked to copy videos of ASL sentences than ASL users who acquired the language later in life.
-They also found that there are differences in the grammatical morphology of ASL sentences between the two groups, all suggesting that there is a very important critical period in learning signed languages.
+In a study done at McGill University, they found that American Sign Language users who acquired the language natively (from birth) performed better when asked to copy videos of ASL sentences than ASL users who acquired the language later in life.
+They also found that there are differences in the grammatical morphology of ASL sentences between the two groups, all suggesting that there is an important critical period in learning signed languages.

-The acquisition of non-manual features follows an interesting pattern: When a word that always has a particular non-manual feature associated with it (such as a wh-question word) is learned, the non-manual aspects are attached to the word but don't have the flexibility associated with adult use.
+The acquisition of non-manual features follows an interesting pattern: When a word that always has a particular non-manual feature associated with it (such as a wh-question word) is learned, the non-manual aspects are attached to the word but do not have the flexibility associated with adult use.
 At a certain point, the non-manual features are dropped and the word is produced with no facial expression.
 After a few months, the non-manuals reappear, this time being used the way adult signers would use them.